apache/cordova-plugin-camera/README.md

 If `Camera.sourceType` is `Camera.PictureSourceType.PHOTOLIBRARY` or
 `Camera.PictureSourceType.SAVEDPHOTOALBUM`, then a dialog displays that allows users to select an existing image.
-The `camera.getPicture` function returns a [`CameraPopoverHandle`](#module_CameraPopoverHandle) object, which can be used to reposition the image selection dialog, for example, when the device orientation changes.

 The return value is sent to the [`cameraSuccess`](#module_camera.onSuccess) callback function, in one of the following formats, depending on the specified